ouyangw/scattering/README.md

 ### Features:

 - Modular design makes the code easy to use and modify.
-- Potential energy surface independent and the API is consistent across all versions of the codes.
+- Electronic Hamitlonian independent and the API is consistent across all versions of the codes.
 - Library-only so users are free to write their own caller function (the simplest case is the `main()` function) which deals with input and output in